callumalpass/tasknotes-workflows/README.md

 # TaskNotes Workflows

-TaskNotes Workflows is an Obsidian companion plugin for Markdown-defined automation over TaskNotes tasks.
+TaskNotes Workflows is an optional companion plugin for [TaskNotes](https://github.com/callumalpass/tasknotes).
+It lets you automate TaskNotes workflows with editable Markdown files in your vault.

+Use it for things like:

+- starting or stopping time tracking when task status changes
+- clearing scheduled dates when work starts
+- rolling overdue scheduled tasks forward
+- raising priority as due dates approach
+- copying parent task metadata into subtasks
+- getting a reminder when blocked tasks need review

+## Requirements

+- Obsidian 1.8.0 or newer
+- TaskNotes installed and enabled

+## Install

+Download `main.js`, `manifest.json`, and `styles.css` from the latest release, place them in `.obsidian/plugins/tasknotes-workflows/`, then enable **TaskNotes Workflows** in Obsidian's Community plugins settings.

+## Getting Started

-Workflow definitions live as ordinary Markdown notes in `TaskNotes/Workflows/`.
-The YAML frontmatter is the machine-readable workflow definition; the note body is for human explanation.
+Workflow notes live in `TaskNotes/Workflows/`.
+Each workflow is a normal Markdown file: the frontmatter defines the automation, and the body explains what it does.

-The runtime uses Obsidian APIs only.
-Node is only used by the development, build, and copy scripts, so workflow files and the plugin runtime can operate on Obsidian mobile while the app is open.

-On first load, the plugin can also create `TaskNotes/Views/workflows.base`.
-That Base uses the custom `tasknotesWorkflows` view type and renders workflow cards for creating, editing, opening, running, and dry-running workflows.
+The plugin creates starter workflows disabled by default, so they are safe to inspect before use.
+Open `TaskNotes/Views/workflows.base` to review, edit, dry-run, and enable them.

+Useful commands:

+- **Open workflows**
+- **New workflow**
+- **Reload workflows**
+- **Maintain default workflow files**
+- `Run: <workflow name>` for enabled workflows that include a manual trigger

+## Included Workflows

-Default workflow files are created disabled.
-They include starter examples for time tracking, status-triggered date cleanup, started timestamps, overdue review, scheduled-date rollover, due-date priority escalation, blocked-task review, folder movement, subtask inheritance, dependency inheritance, parent-to-subtask mirroring, and blocked-task warnings.
+The default set includes disabled examples for time tracking, status-triggered date cleanup, started timestamps, overdue review, scheduled-date rollover, due-date priority escalation, blocked-task review, folder movement, subtask inheritance, dependency inheritance, and parent-to-subtask mirroring.

-## Status

-This plugin expects TaskNotes to expose its JavaScript runtime API.
-With the richer runtime API available, the editor reads TaskNotes catalogs for status and priority options, task event definitions, and canonical runtime query support.
-Without TaskNotes, the Base view can still load and validate workflow files, but TaskNotes read/write steps cannot run.
+Enable only the workflows that match your vault.
+Most templates are meant to be adjusted first, especially if you use custom status or priority names.

-## Workflow Shape
+## Example

 ```yaml
 ---